 What is the LendKey process?

-LendKey does not share your information with lenders until you’ve selected the loan you want.
+LendKey does not share your information with lenders until you’ve selected the student loan you want.
 You will never be treated like a “lead” and your information will not be sent to multiple lenders like other loan comparison sites do.

-For most student loans, borrowers become a customer of the bank but will still be able to manage their loan through LendKey.
+For most private student loans, borrowers become a customer of the bank but will still be able to manage their loan through LendKey.
 Moreover, LendKey also handles any questions regarding the new loan — but the bank will, too, if you prefer to go through them.

 Why would you want to work with a community bank or credit union?